Beyond Acoustic Prefixes: Persistent Grounding in Serialized Acoustic Memory for LLM-Based Multi-Talker Speech Recognition: Experimental Setup

 \subsection{Model Configurations}

-All experiments were implemented in the Hugging Face ecosystem.
-We used WavLM-Large\footnote{\url{https://huggingface.co/microsoft/wavlm-large}} as the speech encoder due to its strong robustness and pretraining that includes multi-speaker speech.
-For the LLM decoder, we evaluated multiple backbone scales: LLaMA-3.2-1B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.2-1B}} and its instruction-tuned variant\footnote{\url{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}}, LLaMA-3.2-3B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.2-3B}} and its instruction-tuned variant\footnote{\url{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}}, and LLaMA-3.1-8B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B}} and its instruction-tuned variant\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}}.
-For each scale, we considered both the \emph{base} pretrained model and its \emph{instruction-tuned} counterpart.
-When an instruction-tuned backbone was used, we prepended a fixed system instruction and denoted its embedding sequence as $\mathbf{E}_{\text{inst}}$ (``TRANSCRIBE THE PROVIDED AUDIO INTO ACCURATE TEXT'').
-Unless otherwise stated, all other components (downsampling, projector, separator/serialized CTC branches, and decoding settings) were kept identical across backbones for fair comparison.
+\paragraph{Speech encoder and LLM backbones} All models were implemented with Hugging Face Transformers.
+We used WavLM-Large as the speech encoder and evaluated LLaMA decoders at three scales: LLaMA-3.2-1B, LLaMA-3.2-3B, and LLaMA-3.1-8B, together with their instruction-tuned counterparts.
+For instruction-tuned models, we prepended the fixed instruction ``TRANSCRIBE THE PROVIDED AUDIO INTO ACCURATE TEXT,'' whose embedding sequence is denoted by $\mathbf{E}_{\mathrm{inst}}$.

+\paragraph{Encoder-side separator and serialized CTC} The separator consisted of a two-layer long short-term memory network, followed by layer normalization and talker-specific linear projections.
+The LSTM hidden size was set to 796.
+The separated streams were trained using the serialized CTC objective in Eq.~(\ref{serialized-ctc-loss}).
+The CTC branches used the same non-blank token vocabulary as the LLM decoder, together with an additional CTC blank symbol, allowing their outputs to be used directly by the prefix-based baselines.
+We use the LSTM separator following the EncSep design~\cite{shi_slt2024}.
+In preliminary experiments from that work, directly attaching speaker-specific CTC heads to the shared encoder representation made the three-speaker setting difficult to optimize.
+The LSTM therefore provides an additional sequential transformation between the shared WavLM encoder and the CTC branches, improving the stability of serialized CTC training.
+We note that the separator architecture is not the focus of this work; attention-based or convolutional separators are possible alternatives.

-We used a two-layer LSTM separator with a hidden size of 796.
-The CTC branches shared the same vocabulary as the LLaMA decoder.
-We implemented the proposed acoustic injection module as a lightweight cross-attention adapter.
-The adapter projected Q/K/V to an attention dimension of $D_a=512$ and applied scaled dot-product attention (optionally with a memory mask).
-The resulting context was projected back to the LLM hidden size and combined with the original states via a gated residual correction.
-The gate was a learnable scalar initialized to $\sigma(-2)\approx 0.12$, so optimization started close to the pretrained decoder behavior.
+\paragraph{Serialized acoustic memory and gated grounding} The talker-specific encoder representations were concatenated in onset order and projected to the LLM hidden dimension to form the serialized acoustic memory described in Section~\ref{sec:serialized_acoustic_memory}.
+Each cross-attention adapter used an attention dimension of $D_a=512$ and applied a padding mask to invalid memory positions.
+The retrieved context was projected back to the LLM hidden dimension and added through a gated residual connection, $g_{\ell}=\sigma(\gamma_{\ell})$.
+We initialized $\gamma_{\ell}=-2$, corresponding to $g_{\ell}\approx 0.12$, so that adaptation began close to the pretrained decoder computation.

+\paragraph{Parameter-efficient refinement} The self-attention LoRA baseline adapted only selected LLM self-attention projections.
+In Stage~2, LoRA was applied jointly to these projections and to the query, key, value, and output projections of the Stage~1 cross-attention adapters.